 Don’t exchange currency especially at the airport.
 The rates are much better with debit or credit cards.

-Use ATM machines at banks, not the hotel, or convenience stores for the best rates on your travel expenses.
+Use ATM machines at banks, not hotel chains or convenience stores, for the best rates on your travel expenses.
 This will save you a ton of money, especially for the frequent travelers

 When withdrawing cash always do so in the local currency as it gives you a better rate.